cjus/hydra-aws-docker-article/README.md

 docker run -d -p 6379:6379 --restart always -v /data:/data --name redis redis:3.0.7
 ```

+Notice that we're using `-v /data:/data` above.
+That will allow Redis to persist its data.
+You'll need to actually create the `/data` folder using: `sudo mkdir /data`.

 After making the changes above you can restart your EC2 instance(s) with `sudo reboot`.
-Once the machine restarts you should be able to access our microservice through the hosted container.
+Once the machine restarts you should be able to access our sample microservice through the hosted container.

 ## Recap

 In this article, we saw how to build a simple microservice, containerize it, and use the same container on an AWS EC2 instance.
+Granted, there are lots of different ways of doing this.
+The example here is intended to be one simple approach to get you started.
 With small modifications, you would be able to create lots of difference services running across many machines.

 The examples in this article and the online [docker documentation](https://docs.docker.com/) should give you the tools you need to get started with microservices in the cloud.

-In the second part of this series, we'll look at a much more advanced approach using a cluster of machines and Docker Swarm mode.
+In the second part of this series, we'll look at a more advanced approach using a cluster of machines and Docker Swarm mode.
 Stay tuned!